Gruntfuggly/auto-align/README.md

 This is the delay after which the file is formatted when you stop typing.

+`autoAlign.dimSeparator`

+When auto align is enabled, the separators are dimmed to aid readability.
+Set this to false if you would prefer not to dim them.

 ## Known issues

 Adding and removing columns must be done by modifying the first line of the file containing a separator.